Palliser Privacy Information

 Palliser’s contract with Google contains several requirements that ensure that personal information remains protected:

-- Ownership: All information stored with Google remains the property of Palliser Regional School Division.
+- Ownership: All information stored with Google remains the property of Palliser School Division.
 Our contract with Google specifically states that Google has no right to the information stored through Google Apps.

 - Retrieval of Information: If Palliser were to discontinue its use of Google Apps, Google is required to permit Palliser to access and export any information remaining on Google Apps.
 Google is then required by contract to delete Palliser’s information from its systems.
 Also, Palliser may, at any time, require Google to destroy information that is stored on Google’s systems.